TomasBeuzen/pybeach/README.md

 </div>

 ## What is it?
-**pydune** is a python package for identifying dune toes on beach profile transects.
+**pydune** is a python package for identifying dune toes on 2D beach profile transects.
 It includes the following methods:
-  - Machine learning
+  - Machine learning;
-  - Maximum curvature (Stockdon et al, 2007)
+  - Maximum curvature (Stockdon et al, 2007);
-  - Relative relief (Wernette et al, 2016)
+  - Relative relief (Wernette et al, 2016); and,
-  - Perpendicular distance
+  - Perpendicular distance.

-See the [*pydune* paper](paper.md) for more details.
+In addition, **pydune** contains methods for identifying the shoreline position and dune crest position on 2D beach profile transects.
+See the [*pydune* paper](paper.md) for more details about **pydune**.

 ## Usage
 ```python